Nathan Koranteng

-Nathan Papa Kwabana Twum Koranteng (born 26 May 1992) is an English footballer who plays as a winger for Waltham Abbey.
+Nathan Papa Kwabana Twum Koranteng (born 26 May 1992) is an English footballer who plays as a winger for Hashtag United.

 Career

 Born in London, Koranteng signed for Conference National team Tamworth on loan in September 2009.
 He joined Boston United on loan in January 2010.

 In August 2010 he joined Rushden & Diamonds on loan for a month.

 On 7 January 2012, he scored his first goal for Tonbridge Angels in just his second start.

 In April 2013 Koranteng joined Southern Premier side St Neots Town.

 Koranteng joined East Thurrock for the start of the 2013–14 season.

 In 2013 Koranteng joined Aveley.
 His debut against Cheshunt was marred by receiving a red card in the first half.
 He left the club after making 25 appearances.

-During the 2014-15 season, Koranteng played for Maldon & Tiptree, making 30 league appearances and scoring six goals, including a brace in a 3–5 home defeat to Great Wakering Rovers on 13 December.
+During the 2014–15 season, Koranteng played for Maldon & Tiptree, making 30 league appearances and scoring six goals, including a brace in a 3–5 home defeat to Great Wakering Rovers on 13 December.

-In 2015 he moved on to Witham Town, where he made 31 league appearances in his first season, scoring nine goals, and was ever-present during his second season, but departed the club after only six games in the 2017-18 season.
+In 2015 he moved on to Witham Town, where he made 31 league appearances in his first season, scoring nine goals, and was ever-present during his second season, but departed the club after only six games in the 2017–18 season.

 After almost a year without a club, he joined Cheshunt in August 2018, scoring two goals on his debut, but made only three further appearances before leaving the club the following month.

 In late September 2018, he joined Harlow Town, where he enjoyed regular first-team football again throughout the next four months, scoring three goals in nineteen league matches.

-In February 2019, Koranteng moved to Waltham Abbey, scoring three goals in twelve games during the latter part of the season, and remained with the club for the abandoned 2019-20 and 2020-21 seasons.
+In February 2019, Koranteng moved to Waltham Abbey, scoring three goals in twelve games during the latter part of the season, and remained with the club for the abandoned 2019–20 and 2020–21 seasons.

+In June 2026, Koranteng joined Isthmian League North Division club Hashtag United.